MEET TEAM AMP

 Board Member

-Karen Atkinson brings a wealth of experience, resilience, and passion for adaptive sports to AMP.
-Born and raised on a Wisconsin dairy farm, Karen grew up riding horses, playing sports, and working hard alongside her family.
-She joined the Army Reserves at 17, beginning her service as a Patient Administration Specialist and later deploying in support of Desert Storm with the 44th General Hospital based in Madison, Wisconsin.
-After earning her Bachelor’s degree in Political Science and Public Administration from the University of Wisconsin-La Crosse and her law degree from Drake University, Karen received a direct commission as a Judge Advocate General (JAG) officer.
-She continued serving in the reserves until retiring in 2009, completing a distinguished 20-year military career.
+Karen Atkinson Karen Atkinson brings extensive experience, resilience, and passion for adaptive sports to AMP.
+Raised on a Wisconsin dairy farm, she grew up riding horses, playing sports, and working hard with her family.
+She joined the Army at 17, deployed in support of Desert Storm, and later retired from the reserves in 2009 after a distinguished 20-year career.

-Karen has become a passionate advocate for adaptive sports and accessibility.
-In December 2023, she was appointed a Warfighter Ambassador for Move United and joined the Board of Directors for the Stand Up and Play Foundation.
-Disappointed by the lack of accessible golf in Florida, she launched the Stand Up and Play Foundation Tampa, providing golf clinics for veterans and first responders.
+Karen has since become a strong advocate for accessibility.
+In December 2023, she was appointed a Warfighter Ambassador for Move United, joined the Stand Up and Play Foundation board, and launched its Tampa chapter, providing golf clinics for disabled veterans and first responders.

-Karen’s drive, combined with her extensive knowledge of adaptive sports resources and her legal expertise, makes her an invaluable asset to AMP.
-She is excited to bring her skills to AMP’s mission, helping others discover the transformative power of adaptive sports and making the outdoors accessible for everyone.
+Her drive, adaptive sports knowledge, and legal expertise make her an invaluable asset to AMP.
+She is excited to help others experience the transformative power of adaptive sports.

 SHELLEY HAYES